-If you also want to invest with a positive societal or environmental purpose, you may look to adding impact investments to your portfolio.
-At Merrill Lynch, we define impact investments as investments made into companies, organizations and funds with the intention to generate measurable social and environmental impact alongside a financial return.
-In other words, investments designed to create positive change in society.
+If you also want to invest with a positive societal or environmental purpose, you may look to adding sustainable and impact investments to your portfolio.
+At Merrill, we define Sustainable and Impact Investing as an investment approach that intentionally seeks to avoid harm, benefit stakeholders, or contribute to solutions by considering social and environmental factors—in other words, investments designed to create positive change in society.

 Whatever the purpose you are investing for, impact investments can help you capture the long-term growth you need while also creating impact in society.

-Since the financial crisis, the focus on seeking immediate returns has begun to shift to a mindset that gives more importance to the potential long-term return of any given investment.
+Since the financial crisis, the focus on seeking immediate returns has shifted to a mindset that gives more importance to the long term potential risk and return of any given investment.
 This trend has been led by large, institutional investors who are now evaluating their investment decisions for their potential over many years, not just for the next quarter.

 Enhanced access to company data, new investment modeling techniques and the ability to process large amounts of data means that investors can incorporate factors that go beyond traditional risk and return metrics.
 Now investors can evaluate their investments across a range of environmental, social and governance (ESG) factors to ascertain the impact their investments may have, not just the risk and return they may offer.

 Demand for ESG data from investors also places pressure on companies to incorporate these factors into their decision making.
-Many firms are now evaluating their business practices for their profit potential, but also against metrics like water and energy utilization as well as larger issues such as how their manufacturing and employment practices affect society at large.
+Many companies are not only evaluating their business practices for their profit potential, but also against metrics like water and energy utilization as well as larger issues such as how their manufacturing and employment practices affect society at large.

-Impact investing comprises a range of investment types and all impact investments are not the same.
-At Merrill Lynch, we classify Impact Investments into four categories, each with their own unique risk-return profile:
+Sustainable and impact investing comprises a range of investment types and all impact investments are not the same.
+At Merrill, we classify Sustainable & Impact Investments into four categories, each with their own unique risk-return profile:

-Institutional investors and managers who work in the impact investing field seek to balance the risk, return and impact of their investments.
-This same process is one that you can use as you think about potentially adding impact investments to your own portfolio.
+Institutional investors and managers who work in the sustainable or impact investing field seek to balance the risk, return and impact of their investments.
+This same process is one that you can use as you think about potentially adding sustainable or impact investments to your own portfolio.

-Merrill Lynch research shows significant interest in Impact investing, yet hesitation around actual adoption.
-Helping investors understand the spectrum of opportunities and unpack the misconceptions around risk allows us to help our clients to meet their impact goals.
+Merrill research shows significant interest in impact investing, yet hesitation around actual adoption.
+Helping investors understand the spectrum of opportunities and unpack the misconceptions around risk allows us to support our clients to meet their impact goals.

 If you would like to incorporate impact into your investment strategy, while maintaining the growth potential that you need, you should focus on selecting investments that credibly combine both the intention and investment approach that you are looking for.
 A close examination of your investments can help you understand exactly how an investment creates impact and how it is measured and reported.

-Evaluating and selecting impact investments for your portfolio doesn’t have to be a struggle.
-With the right support and access to guidance from impact investment subject matter expert, you can easily start to incorporate impact into your portfolio.
+Evaluating and selecting sustainable or impact investments for your portfolio doesn’t have to be a struggle.
+With the right support and access to guidance from sustainable investment subject matter experts, you can easily start to incorporate impact into your portfolio.